 Forth words are organized into a structure called the dictionary.
-While the form of this structure is not specified by the Standard, it can be described as consisting of three logical parts: a name space, a code usage
+While the form of this structure is not specified by the Standard, it can be described as consisting of three logical parts: a name space, a code space, and a data space.
+The logical separation of these parts does not require their physical separation.